-It’s common knowledge that what we eat affects our weight – but did you know that how we eat can make a significant difference to how much we eat, which, in turn, influences our weight?
+It’s common knowledge that the food we consume affects our weight.
+But did you know that our eating habits and how we eat our food can make a significant difference to the amount of food we eat, which, in turn, influences our weight?

-Here are four common eating habits that we need to steer clear of if we’re trying to lose weight.
+Here are four of the most common eating habits that we must steer clear of if we’re trying to lose weight:

 It doesn’t exactly have a direct impact on our weight, but watching or reading something while eating can prevent us from noticing the amount of food that’s being consumed.

 Studies have shown that people who are distracted while eating a meal can eat more food in a sitting .
 For instance, according to a study, people watching TV while eating, ate 36% more pizza and 71% more mac and cheese as compared to when they ate without a distraction .

 Evidence also indicates that “attentive eating” (paying attention to what and how much we eat) is likely to aid weight maintenance, without the need for conscious calorie-counting.
 And when we pay attention to our food, its flavoursy become more pronounced, making the meal more enjoyable as well [7, 9].

 Making food more appetising while controlling appetite – pretty remarkable, right?

 In many regions, it’s a time-honoured tradition to eat dessert after every meal – but it can be more than just an inconvenient habit when trying to lose weight.